Who are The Big Four of Metal Music?

 Metallica was formed in 1981, and their first album, Kill ‘Em All, was released in 1983.
 Since then, they have released ten studio albums, with an 11th coming in April 2023, 40 years after their debut!

-Their music has been praised for its fast, aggressive, crunchy riffs and intricate, sophisticated guitar solos.
-In other words, not only did they create frenetic headbangers, but they also displayed musical craftsmanship beyond that commonly found in metal at the time
+Their music has been praised for its fast, aggressive, crunchy riffs and intricate guitar solos.
+Not only did they create frenetic headbangers, but they also displayed musical craftsmanship beyond that commonly found in metal

 Their first four albums, Kill ‘Em All, Ride The Lightning, Master of Puppets, and …And Justice For All, could easily be described as thrash metal.
 In 1991, however, they broke into the mainstream with their self-titled, or Black album.
 The album is still metal but has a cleaner, more polished sound than their previous releases and a somewhat “lighter” tone.